Skip to content

 Autumn (Mar–May)

-• Rigs: Single or double dry; short dry-dropper (40–60 cm) to a #16–18 slim nymph for hesitant fish.
+• Rigs: Single/double dry; short dry-dropper (40–60 cm) to a sparse #16–18 nymph.

 Winter (Jun–Aug)

-• Flies: CDC film emergers, Griffith’s Gnat, tiny midges #18–20; slim nymphs and micro-buggers on tough days.
+• Flies: CDC film emergers, Griffith’s Gnat, midges #18–20; slim nymphs on tough days.

 Spring (Sep–Nov)

-• Flies: Parachute Adams, KlinkhĂĄmer, VR Caddis, Shuttlecock #14–16; small natural nymphs.
+• Flies: Parachute Adams, KlinkhĂĄmer, VR Caddis #14–16; small natural nymphs.

 Summer (Dec–Feb)

-• Flies: Hoppers, Foam Daddy, Stimulators #8–12; dry-dropper with a slim nymph if the top is quiet.
+• Flies: Hoppers, Foam Daddy, Stimulators #8–12; dry-dropper with sparse nymph.

 Leaders, Tippet & Setup for Dullstroom

-You don’t need a garage full of gear.
 A simple, well-balanced setup and a few leader tweaks will carry you through most Dullstroom conditions.

-• Leaders: 9 ft 3X/4X tapered leader.
-Extend with 4X–6X tippet depending on fly size and pressure.
+• Leaders: 9 ft 3X/4X tapered leader; extend with 4X–6X tippet as needed.

-• Dry-Dropper: 40–60 cm dropper to a #16–18 slim nymph/emerger – keep the nymph sparse.
+• Dry-Dropper: 40–60 cm dropper to a #16–18 slim nymph/emerger — keep it sparse.

 Season FAQs